MSuskiewicz/msuskiewicz.github.io/_pages/about.md

 I live in France, but my roots trace back to Poland.
 I completed my scientific education and training mostly in the UK (my studies and then a postdoc in the Ivan Ahel lab) and Austria (PhD and a postdoc in the Tim Clausen lab).

 Privately, I have a family, I'm a lay dominican, and I serve as an editor of a small and very irregular Polish online cultural magazine, pismosuma.pl.
 I enjoy being with family and friends, reading, walking, and tea.
-I live eith my family in the Saint Marceau district of Orléans and go to a local parish there.
+I live with my family in the Saint Marceau district of Orléans and go to a local parish there.